raj-125-beep/ParkUrWay/README.md

 Design: Custom CSS, dark-mode support, animated UI elements
 Architecture: Modular, extendable for backend services (Node / APIs)

-🎯 What This Project Is (and Isn’t)
+🎯 What This Project Is:

 This project is:

 A functional prototype
 A UX-first parking solution
 A foundation for a scalable parking marketplace

-This project is not:

-A production-ready commercial platform (yet)

-A clone of Park+ or PayTM Parking

-A gimmicky demo without real-world constraints

 🚀 Roadmap